 We will meet each Saturday afternoon from 3 to 4 p.m. in Pugin Place (next to the church).
 Occasionally we will meet in the Church itself.
-The first meeting is on Saturday 22 September 2018 at 3 p.m. and each week to Easter 2019.
+The first meeting is to be announced.
 There will be some breaks e.g. during Christmas and New Year.

 How do I join?